pegasus-isi/pegasus/doc/sphinx/data-management.rst

 -  **none** - no integrity checking

--  **full**- full integrity checking for non shared filesystem deployments at the 3 levels described in this section.
+-  **full** - full integrity checking for non shared filesystem deployments at the 3 levels described in this section.

+- **nosymlink** - symlinked files will not be integrity checked

 By default integrity checking dial is set to full .
 To change this you can set the following property

 ::

-   pegasus.integrity.checking    none|full
+   pegasus.integrity.checking    none|full|nosymlink

 .. _integrity-checking-rc: